itsFrankenSense/generateorder/README.md

 ## This code is to be used in conjunction with https://www.generatord.io/.

-This repository contains the code and documentation for generating a collection of digital artifacts.
-Each unique piece of art is based on a combination of digital assets that are randomly assembled to create a unique digital collectible.
+This repository contains the code and documentation for generating a collection of digital artifacts in conjunction with Generatords tooling.
+This code takes away some of the time-consuming aspects of adding inscriptionIDs and then creating metadata for your project.

 Please see the Youtube video for more details - TO BE RELEASED